dart-lang/dart_ci/results_feed/README.md

 - webdev 2.5.9 (run `pub global activate webdev 2.5.9`)

 ## Building
-Build the project with the command
+Build and deploy the project using cloud build with the command

+    gcloud --project=dart-ci builds submit

+Local builds can be run with

     webdev build --output=web:build/web